 We recommend that you use complex passwords that are hard to crack, avoid using the same password for all registrations and make it a note to change your passwords frequently.

 What makes a good password?

-- At least one or two special characters, such as a $ or * or !
+- Use at least one or two special characters ($ * !)

-- Complete dates, like ‘01261987’ and other easy to guess personal information.
-Especially avoid using birth dates, your phone number, address, license plate number, or anything else someone could guess or look up about you.
+- Especially avoid using birth dates, phone numbers, addresses, license plate numbers, or anything else someone could guess or look up about you.

 These useful tools store your password securely, give you tips on creating complex, unguessable passwords when you sign up for a new website, support frequent changes with password history among other things.